 Keep solid financial records

 The first thing that any small business owner should do is keep good records, which requires organization and an understanding of business expenses versus personal expenses.
-And since it’s the beginning of the year, if you’re not already keeping solid records, it’s the absolute best time to start.

 This one shouldn’t require too much of an explanation, but if that new, beautiful computer setup is used more for online shopping and Facebook posts than business purposes, you’re going to want to file that away in your personal expense column, not business.